ankschoubey/old-blog/_posts/2022-12-15-v1-adapting-to-reactor-mindset.md

 title: Adapting to Project Reactor / Webflux Mindset
 ---

-## Don't block.
-Ever
+## No using .block() the event loop

-## Return the reactive chain
+## If you are going to block, block it the reactive way

-Make sure return time is always a Mono or flux.
+## Methods should always return a Mono or Flux

 Until something is part of the return chain tree, it won't be executed.

-## Don't throw error in a reactive chain.
-Use Mono.error instead
+## Use Mono.error() instead of throwing

+Mono methods should not throw anything

 Instead of: